facebook/ThreatExchange/vpdq/CONTRIBUTING.md

 Please see [CONTRIBUTING](../CONTRIBUTING.md) for how to make contributions
 ### Code Style
-vPDQ uses [black](https://pypi.org/project/black/) for consistent formatting across the projects Python source files and clang-format for formating CPP source files.
+vPDQ uses [black](https://pypi.org/project/black/) for consistent formatting across the projects Python source files and clang-format for formatting CPP source files.
-After installing black and clang-format locally, you can automatically format all the vpdq files by running the following command from the repository root.
+After installing black and clang-format locally, you can automatically format all the vPDQ files by running the following command from the repository root.

 ```shell
 black ./vpdq/